balena-io/docs/pages/learn/develop/runtime.md

 ### Using DNS resolvers in your container

-In the balena host OS \[dnsmasq]\[dnsmasq-link] is used to manage DNS since \{{ $names.os.lower \}} 1.1.2.
+In the balena host OS \[dnsmasq]\[dnsmasq-link] is used to manage DNS since balenaOS 1.1.2.
 This means that if you have dnsmasq or other DNS resolvers such as [bind9](https://bind9.net/) running in your container, it can potentially cause problems because they usually try to bind to `0.0.0.0`, which interferes with the host dnsmasq.
 To get around this, you need to add `bind-interfaces` to your dnsmasq configuration in your container or make sure your server only binds to external IPs, and there shouldn't be conflicts anymore.

 ## Storage